Kinoma/SourceDocumentation/pins.md

 ***
 ## Introducing BLL Modules
 All hardware pin programming is done in JavaScript.
 The non-blocking style of JavaScript programming used in HTML5 client development and `node.js` server development is applied to hardware pins by KinomaJS.
-KinomaJS separates application code from code that interacts with hardware pins by running the hardware pins code in a separate thread inside its own JavaScript virtual machine called the Hardware Pins Service.
+KinomaJS separates application code from code that interacts with hardware pins by running the hardware pins code in a separate thread inside its own JavaScript virtual machine, called the Hardware Pins Service.
 The code for each hardware module (sensor, LED, button, motor, and so on) is contained in a JavaScript module called a BLL.
 The application communicates with the BLL using KinomaJS messages.

 Developers either implement their own BLL to support the hardware modules they have connected to Kinoma Create or use a preexisting BLL implementation.
 Sample BLL implementations for common hardware modules are available on the Kinoma Create website.

-**Note:** BLL is an acronym for Blinking Light Library, but a BLL is not limited to blinking an LED.
-A BLL can be used to interact with all kinds of hardware modules.
+**Note:** BLL is an acronym for Blinking Light Library, but a BLL is not limited to blinking an LED; a BLL can be used to interact with all kinds of hardware modules.
 ***
 ## Application Programming with Pins